-(1) Except as provided in Subsections (e)(2), (e)(3) and (e)(4), within six months of receipt of written notice from the Air Pollution Control Officer that a stationary source's most recent approved public health risk assessment indicates potential public health risks equal to or greater than one or more of the following significant risk mitigation levels, the owner or operator shall submit to the Air Pollution Control Officer, for review for completeness, a stationary source toxic air contaminant risk reduction audit and plan:
+(1) Except as provided in Subsections (e)(2), and (e)(3), and (e)(4), within sixmonths-120 days of receipt of written notice from the Air Pollution Control Officer that a stationary source's most recent approved public health risk assessment indicates potential public health risks equal to or greater than one or more of the followingsignificant risk mitigation levels at or above the significant risk threshold(s), the owner or operator shall submit to the Air Pollution Control Officer, for review for completeness and approval, a stationary source toxic air contaminant risk reduction audit and plan.

-(i) Maximum incremental cancer risks equal to or greater than 100 in one million, or
+(i) Maximum incremental cancer risks equal to or greater than 100 in onemillion, or or

-- (ii) Cancer burden equal to or greater than 1.0, or - (iii) Total acute noncancer health hazard index equal to or greater than 1.0, or - (iv) Total chronic noncancer health hazard index equal to or greater than 1.0.
+- (ii) Cancer burden equal to or greater than 1.0, or - (iii) Total acute noncancer health hazard index equal to or greater than 1.0,-

+(iv) Total chronic noncancer health hazard index equal to or greater than 1.0.

-The risk reduction audit and plan shall contain airborne toxic risk reduction measures proposed by the owner or operator which will be sufficient to reduce the stationary source emissions to levels that result in potential public health risks below the significant risk mitigation levels specified above.
-Such emission reductions shall be accomplished within five years of the date the plan is submitted to the Air Pollution Control Officer.
+The risk reduction audit and plan shall comply with the requirements of Subsection (e)(4) and shall contains airborne toxic risk reduction measures proposed by the owner or operator which will be sufficient to reduce the stationary source emissions to levels that result in the potential public health risks to below the significant risk threshold(s) mitigation levels specified above.
+Such emission risk reductions shall be accomplished within five years of the date the plan is submitted to the Air Pollution Control Officer.

-(2) A risk reduction audit and plan shall not be required for a total hazard index for acute or chronic health risks equal to or greater than 1.0 but less than 5.0 if the Air Pollution Control Officer determines, after consultation with the state Office of Environmental Health Hazard Assessment, that adverse public health effects are unlikely to occur at the levels of exposure estimated in the approved public health risk assessment.
+(2) A risk reduction audit and plan shall not be required for a total hazard indexfor acute or chronic health risks equal to or greater than 1.0 but less than 5.0 if the Air-Pollution Control Officer determines, after consultation with the state Office of-Environmental Health Hazard Assessment, that adverse public health effects areunlikely to occur at the levels of exposure estimated in the approved public health riskassessment.

-(3) The Air Pollution Control Officer may shorten the period for a stationary source to reduce risks below the significant risk mitigation levels if the Air Pollution Control Officer finds that it is technically feasible and economically practicable for the stationary source to do so or if the Air Pollution Control Officer finds that the emissions from the stationary source pose an unreasonable health risk.
+(32) The Air Pollution Control Officer may shorten the period for an owner or operator of a stationary source to reduce risks to below the significant risk threshold(s) mitigation levels if the Air Pollution Control Officer finds that it is technically feasible and economically practicable for the stationary source to do so or if the Air Pollution Control Officer finds that the emissions from the stationary source pose an unreasonable health risk.
 In determining whether the period for risk reduction shall be shortened, the Air Pollution Control Officer shall consider:

-(i) Whether it is technically feasible to reduce the estimated maximum incremental cancer risks for exposed persons to less than 250 in one million and total chronic and acute noncancer health hazard indexes to less than 10.0 in less than five years.
+(i) Whether it is technically feasible to reduce the estimated maximum incremental individual cancer risks for exposed persons to below the significant risk threshold(s) less than 250 in one million and total chronic and acute noncancer health hazard indexes to less than 10.0 in less than five years.

-(ii) Whether, and to what extent, the annualized cost of the airborne toxic risk reduction measures necessary to meet the significant risk mitigation levels of Subsection (e)(1) is not more than 10 percent of the preceding five-year average annual return on equity for the owner or operator, whichever has the higher average annual return on equity.
+(ii) Whether, and to what extent, the annualized cost of the airborne toxicrisk reduction measures necessary to meet the significant risk mitigation levels of Subsection (e)(1) is not more than 10 percent of the preceding five-year averageannual return on equity for the owner or operator, whichever has the higheraverage annual return on equity.
+Whether the proposed airborne toxic risk reduction measures which could be implemented in less than 5 years are economically practicable.